anitalamprecht/Meta-Lex/README.md

 ## Web 3.0 / Metaverse and other Emerging Technologies
 [Back to Top](#contents)
+**Book**: [The Metaverse.
+And How It Will Revolutionize Everything.](https://www.amazon.de/-/en/Matthew-Ball/dp/1324092033/ref=sr_1_1?crid=1P0KVU10XR31Z&keywords=matthew+ball+metaverse&qid=1660281778&sprefix=Matthew+ball%2Caps%2C279&sr=8-1) [(Matthew Ball)] (https://www.matthewball.vc), Liveright Publishing Corporation, July 2022).
+Matthew Ball is one of the major thought leaders on the topic metaverse.
+He gives a comprehensive oversight over the origins, defining elements and building blocks as well as outlook of the metaverse.
+Is it for beginners?
+Yes and no. It is highly recommendable to turn the abstract into experience and immerse in virtual reality oneself.
+This way topics such as bandwidth, latency, interoperability, and the value of digital assets become almost selfexplaining.
+Is it relevant for lawyers?
+Definitely.
+The metaverse is not the future.
+It is already happening.

 ## [Additional categories to add: vendor / provider / solutions / job search sites (cross-link to [Legal Tech Hub](http://legaltechnologyhub.com/)); educational and training programs - CLPs, Centres on Law & Technology, etc.]
 [Back to Top](#contents)